Hamadeen99/NLP-Classification-with-BERT-DistilBERT-and-RoBERTa/README.md

 2. Implement advanced techniques like knowledge distillation or pruning to optimize model size and performance.
 3. Explore additional transformer architectures for NLP tasks.

+##

+This project was assigned as part of the NLP and LLM Course, instructed by Professor Ausif mahmood.